Can sub-GeV dark matter coherently scatter on the electrons in the Atom?: Recoil of the electron cloud and its ionization

-Here the initial and final state electron cloud wavefunctions $\Psi_{i}$ and $\Psi_{f}$ factorize only a single electron with position operator $\bm{x}$ to take part in a transition between the single-electron states $\psi_{i}$ and $\psi_{f}$.

-The calculation of the ionization rate in REC is similar to Migdal effect and recoil of single electron, we need to integrate over the momentum transfer $\bm{q}$ and the dark matter velocity $\bm{v}$, and sum over the final electronic states $\Psi_{f}$ weighted by a delta function enforcing energy conservation.
-The total rate between the initial state and the final rate is
+The calculation of the ionization rate in REC is also similar to Migdal effect and recoil of single electron.
+We need to integrate over the momentum transfer $\bm{q}$ and the dark matter velocity $\bm{v}$, then sum over the final electronic states $\Psi_{f}$ weighted by a delta function enforcing energy conservation.
+The specific normalization method of summation of final states can be found in Ref.~\cite{Baxter:2019pnz}.

-where $\rho_{\chi}$ is the local dark matter density, and $f(\upsilon)$ is the Boltzmann-Maxwell distribution of the dark matter velocity that using the spherically symmetric approximation.
-For the sum over final states, the similar normalization

-are adopted.
-It is appropriate for scattering states in a spherically symmetric potential which have asymptotic momentum $k_{e}=\sqrt{2m_{e}E_{e}}$ and angular momentum quantum numbers $l'$ and $m'$.
-Here, $E_{e}$ is the recoil energy of the ionized electron asymptotically far away from the ionized atom.
-From now on, our final state $f$ will always be a scattered electron of energy $E_{e}$, and the initial state $i$ will be a moving bound state of (negative) energy $E_{nl}$ indexed by principal quantum number $n$ and angular momentum quantum number $l$.

 As talked above, the reduced cross section $\bar\sigma_e$ is adopted of the calculation of the scattering rate.
 In fact, the cross section is proposed under the impulse approximation which is related to the free-particle scattering matrix element as the electron recoil spectrum per unit detector mass.
 The scattering of the dark matter with a single electron can treat the target electron as single-particle states of an isolated atom, described by numerical RHF bound wave functions.
 The velocity-averaged differential ionization cross section for electrons in the $(n,l)$ shell.